isaqb-org/glossary/manuscript/3-terms-M-Z.md

 "Concept of being able to make any kind of change to a model as well as to the code generated from that model.
 The changes always propagate bidirectional and both artifacts are always consistent." (quoted from
   [Wikipedia](https://en.wikipedia.org/wiki/Model-driven_software_development)).

+D> ###### Comment (Gernot Starke)
-  In my personal opinion, it does not work in practical situations, only in hello-world-like scenarios.
+D> In my personal opinion, it does not work in practical situations, only in hello-world-like scenarios, as the inverse abstraction (from low-level sourcecode to higher-level architectural elements) usually involves design-decisions and cannot realistically be automated.
+D>
+D> ###### Comment (Matthias Bohlen)
+D>Recently I have seen code that originated from DDD where reverse engineering did indeed work.

 {#term-ruby}